zarina-perez/Data_projects_TripleTen/02-EDA_project/README.md

 I first explored the dataset to find and fix missing and duplicate values, and I merged DataFrames from different sources.
 Finally, I analyzed the data using visualizations and pivot tables.

+### Results

 Taking the time to explain my results at each step was a key element in this process, and this was my first attempt at doing it.
 I wrote an introduction and conclusion that outlined what I did, and made suggestions for Instacart to consider in the future.

+Please have a look at the Jupyter Notebook included for a full description of results.